Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 When we multiply the square against itself, then it is the same as adding a whole new square per square.
-At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, and at 5x5, we have 5 squares stacked on top of each other when we multiply by another 5.
-This means we have to add another one-dimensional line to each layer.
-We can add a loop outside our two loops that adds two lines together to make our square into a cube.
+At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, making 2x2x2, and at 3x3x3, we have 3 squares stacked on top of each other.
+This adds a new square as we add two lines that make our square.
+We can not account for these new units with two connecting lines.
+To show this, we could add another line that connects each square; we have to add another one-dimensional line to each layer outside our two lines, making the square into added units of itself per layer.
+Adding the third loop, we can add another stack of squares per square on top of each other into a cube with a connecting one-dimensional line per square layer.
 This creates a cube.

 <br /><br />

-Multiplying the cube by itself adds a new one-dimensional loop/sum outside the cube, making a four-dimensional space of cubes, adding another per iteration amount to an imaginary axis or line outside the cube.
+Multiplying the cube by itself adds a new one-dimensional space outside the cube, making a four-dimensional space of cubes and adding another amount to add by on an imaginary axis or line outside the cube.
 Four dimensions and higher are real, but we only perceive three dimensions visually with our eyes.

 <br /><br />

 Multiplying is much faster than adding our results together with loops.
-All forums of adding per amount per loop/sigma iteration inside one another per dimension can be reduced into simple, fast calculations no matter how many we have.
+All forums of adding per amount inside one another per dimension can be reduced into simple, fast calculations no matter how many we have.

 <br /><br />